len23/Predictor-Pico-y-Placa/README.md

 # Predictor-Pico-y-Placa
-Ypu can see the project in: https://lenin-picoyplaca-application.herokuapp.com/
+You can see the project in: https://lenin-picoyplaca-application.herokuapp.com/